3dgeo-heidelberg/etrainee/course/module4/06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md

 ---
-title: "E-TRAINEE: Case study Role of time series in the discrimination of selected grass species from RPAS hyperspectral imagery"
+title: "E-TRAINEE: Discrimination of selected grass species from time series of RPAS hyperspectral imagery"
 description: "This is the sixth theme within the Airborne Imaging Spectroscopy Time Series Analysis module."
 dateCreated: 2021-03-28
 authors: